Paul Eaton: VoteVets and the Vet Voice Foundation

 After retiring from the Army in 2006 Eaton was a frequent guest on various media outlets, where he often criticized the George W. Bush administration's prosecution of the Iraq War.
 In 2007, Eaton appeared in a political ad for VoteVets.org, similar to the ones prepared by retired Army Major General John Batiste.

 Eaton asserted that President George W. Bush did not heed the advice given by his military commanders.
 Eaton appeared on Bill Maher's HBO talk show and spoke out strongly against those who launched the Iraq War.
 In 2008 Eaton served as an advisor to Senator Hillary Clinton's presidential campaign.
 Following Clinton's concession of the Democratic primary, Eaton has made several appearances in support of Senator Barack Obama's presidential campaign.
 In July 2016, Eaton appeared in a political campaign ad critical of Donald Trump, using the catchphrase "Too Dangerous for America."

 Eaton currently serves as a senior advisor to the Vet Voice Foundation which encourages veterans to be active participants in their return to civilian life.

+On April 7, 2026, when President Donald Trump threatened “A whole civilization will die tonight, never to be brought back again” if Iran did not meet his deadline, Eaton released a statement warning that any order to that effect would be illegal and should be refused by every service member.